ManageIQ/manageiq-vcloud-docs/README.md

-# VMware vCloud Director provider documentation
+# VMware vCloud Director provider documentation (maintainer notes)

-This repository contains documentation related to VMware vCloud Director provider.
+Repository contains documentation related to VMware vCloud Director provider.
+Documentation should be compiled into PDF and shipped to customers.

-This document is intended for **documentation maintainers** and should not be included in the final PDF nor provided to CloudForms users.
+**NOTE**: *README.md is intended for documentation maintainers only and should not be included in the final PDF nor shipped to customers.
+All .adoc files, however, are actually part of the documentation.*

 ## Compile into PDF
+First navigate to [master.adoc](./vcd_installation_guide/master.adoc) and uncomment appropriate variable set (either ManageIQ or CloudForms).

-Install [`asciidoctor-pdf`](https://asciidoctor.org/docs/asciidoctor-pdf) gem and use it like this to compile .adoc documentation into a PDF file:
+Then install [`asciidoctor-pdf`](https://asciidoctor.org/docs/asciidoctor-pdf) gem and use it like this to compile .adoc documentation into a PDF file:

 ```bash